-Tomo Fujita is currently an Associate Professor at Berklee.
+Tomo Fujita is a Professor at Berklee.
 His most famous student is John Mayer whom Tomo introduced to Pickboy picks.

 "In my private lessons and blues/funk labs, I teach fundamental techniques for playing good music—getting a good tone from the guitar and keeping a good rhythm.
 But I try to teach something more valuable for the future, so I really emphasize feeling.
 Especially in blues playing, I emphasize expression, tone, and time.
 Sometimes these simple things are really difficult to achieve with quality and detail.
 So I teach a lot of grooves and rhythm."